thenewboston-developers/thenewboston-Backend/BUSINESS_REQUIREMENTS.md

 Tournament format:
 - Single-elimination bracket.
 - Byes are assigned randomly when the player count is odd and advance the player without a win/loss or ELO change.
+- Byes do not create match records and do not appear in match history; they are only shown as bracket advancement.

 Bracket and round schedule:
 - The bracket is created after registration closes and the minimum player count is met.